reicheratwork/cyclonedds/docs/manual/options.md

 ##### //CycloneDDS/Domain/General/Interfaces/VirtualInterface[@priority]
 Text

 This attribute specifies the interface priority (decimal integer or default).
-The default value for loopback interfaces is 2, for all other interfaces it is 0.
+The default value for virtual interfaces is 0.

 The default value is: "default".